PyRepair/maniple/training-data/summarize-experiment/matplotlib/3/prompt_response_response_3.md

-The error message from the test function `test_marker_fillstyle()` indicates that the `is_filled()` method is returning `True` when it should be returning `False` after creating a `MarkerStyle` with the fillstyle set to 'none'.
+The `test_marker_fillstyle` function fails with the AssertionError `assert not marker_style.is_filled()`.
+This implies that the `is_filled` method is returning `True` instead of the expected `False`, indicating that the marker is not being displayed as hollow as intended.

-Upon examining the `_recache` function, the issue is that the `_filled` attribute is being set to `True` unconditionally at the end of the function.
-This is incorrect because when the fillstyle is set to 'none', the marker should not be filled.
+Looking at the function `_recache` and the attributes before return, we see that `_filled` is set to `False` instead of `True`.
+This might be causing the `is_filled` method to return the incorrect value.

-To fix this issue, we need to update the `_recache` function to take into account the fillstyle parameter and set the `_filled` attribute accordingly.
-If the fillstyle is 'none', then the marker should not be filled and `_filled` should be set to `False`.
+To fix this bug, we should ensure that the `_filled` attribute is set to `True` when the `fillstyle` of the `MarkerStyle` is not 'none'.

-Below is the corrected code for the `_recache` function:
+Here's the corrected version of the function:
 ```python
 def _recache(self):
     if self._marker_function is None: